DFE-Digital/register-early-career-teachers/documentation/service-rules/appropriate-body-users.md

-* 💻 They are unable to change this on the service so the appropriate body user would have to reach out to the other appropriate body or the TRA induction support team to get them to release the ECT.]{.mark}
+* 💻 They are unable to change this on the service so the appropriate body user would have to reach out to the other appropriate body or the TRA induction support team to get them to release the ECT.

-* 📜 [Sometimes, these appropriate bodies (particularly local authorities due to policy changes) no longer exist so the induction support team would help the ABs to navigate this.]{.mark}
+* 📜 Sometimes, these appropriate bodies (particularly local authorities due to policy changes) no longer exist so the induction support team would help the ABs to navigate this.

 ---

+### Claiming an ECT

 When they are claiming an ECT, the appropriate body user needs to state:

 1. When the induction began for that ECT with that appropriate body

 2. What type of induction programme they are doing (FIP, CIP, DIY)

-* 📊 On 1, there is validation that makes sure the date given isn't before the date QTS was recorded.
+On 1, there is validation that makes sure the date given isn't before the date QTS was recorded.
 This is because induction should only start after they received QTS.
----

 There are some discrepancies in the rules on the portal.
-Future dates aren't allowed in the web update, but can get through the bulk/mass import upload.
+Future dates aren't allowed in the web update, but can get through the bulk import upload.

 The end date must be before a start date for an induction period.